Stuffed French Bread

 Roasted Vegetable Stuffed Mushrooms

 Grilling (I usually use my Weber grill) on cedar planks can be a sensitive subject.
 Some folks really don’t care for it, others, like me, love it.
-I like the light flavor the planks can add (I tend to not get my planks super smoky before adding my food).
+I like the light flavor the planks can add.
+Specially to dishes like these roasted vegetable stuffed mushrooms.
 And it looks cool.
 And it makes the deck area smell great.

 I have to admit that I’m cheap, so I re-use planks as much as I can.
 As long as you don’t burn them too much on one side, you can get a few uses from them.
 Don’t buy any el cheapo cedar planks for this or any other dish.
 Get the good stuff and you won’t ever look back.
 Cheap planks split, warm and have splinters.
 Good planks are thicker, stay flat and have smoother edges.